 For Canadians who want to undergo surgery as quickly as possible , there are private surgery options both within Canada and the United States.

 Surgical Wait Times In Canada

-Surgical wait times represent the number of days between when a surgeon offers surgery to when you actually undergo the surgery.
+Surgical wait times represent the time between the date a surgeon offers surgery to the date you actually undergo the surgery.